 Yep, you lose your highest winning tickets up to that point in the week so you are effectively pushed to make withdrawals on a Monday when none of your tickets have hit any of their numbers.

 I would say so.
 They’ve partnered with an FDIC insured bank and the account doesn’t have any minimums or monthly fees, so there doesn’t appear to be any “gotchas” in the account.
 Your money is FDIC insured so you have backing from the federal government.

 Yotta Savings Referral Bonus Promotion – Free 100 Tickets

 If you get a referral from an existing customer, you can get an extra 100 tickets after you make a deposit.
 This is a one-time bonus and you can deposit any amount to get it.

 If you need one, my code is JIM4.
 Or you can click on the button below.
 You’ll need the code to get the bonus otherwise you miss out on the free tickets.

 I think it’s a fun twist on an old idea and I think it has merit especially in our low-interest-rate environment.
 Interest rates are going to be low for a while and so this may inspire more people to save.

-The appeal is that you can enter into a weekly lottery drawing without having to “pay” for a ticket.
+The appeal of a prize-linked savings account is that you can enter into a weekly lottery drawing without having to “pay” for a ticket.
 You save money (a good thing) and that money earns a little bit of interest (also a good thing) but you sacrifice some opportunity cost (it could earn a little more elsewhere) for a shot at a bigger prize.

 If you know folks who love playing the lottery, show them this app.
 They get a free drawing into a lottery for doing something financially beneficial – saving.
 Win-win.